-The provider of services agrees that at the time of admission, and prior to delivery of any services other than the assessment, a LMHT will establish a formal, individualized, person-centered Treatment Plan for every individual.
-The plan shall be consistent with standards for individual treatment/ recovery plans, congruent with the level of care, incorporate the goals of the member and include the involvement of family and natural supports, respect the wishes and needs of the member within funding limitations, and follow clinical best practice standards.
-The treatment plan will be strengths-based, as requested by SLCo DBHS.
+The provider of services agrees that at the time of admission a LMHT will establish a formal, individualized, person-centered Treatment Plan for every client.
+The plan shall be consistent with standards for individual treatment/recovery plans, incorporate the goals of the client and include the involvement of family and natural supports, respect the wishes and needs of the client within funding limitations, and follow clinical best practice standards.
 The treatment plan will be written in the following format:

-- Problem statement: The Problem Statement identifies the need or concern perceived by the member that led them to seek treatment services.
-The Problem Statement uses the member's words and is expected to be based on the barriers identified in the MH evaluation. - Goal: The Goal is a statement that summarizes the individual's or family's desires for change and resolution to a problem or need, captured in their own words.
-Goals are identified throughout the assessment and are expected to be aspirations for the immediate future.
-They are not necessarily measurable but are reasonably attainable or recognized within an episode of continuing care. - Objectives: Objectives will be established that address the individual's aspirations as stated in the goal statements.
+- Goal: The Goal is a statement that summarizes the individual's or family's

+desires for change and resolution to a problem or need, captured in their own

+words.
+Goals are identified throughout the assessment.
+They are not necessarily

+measurable, but measurable but are reasonably attainable or recognized within

+an episode of continuing care.

+- Objectives: Objectives will be established that address the client's aspirations as stated in the goal statements.
 Objectives are short term goals/steps that help the individual reach their goal.
 They describe desired changes in status, abilities, skills, or behaviors.
 Objectives will be measurable and will describe the progress anticipated in the near future, i.e., SMART goals:

+- Specific

+- Measurable

+- Attainable

+- Realistic and

+- Timely

-• Methods: Methods are the strategies, interventions, and tasks that the member, family, peers, community support and/or staff will provide in order to reach the goal and objectives.
-Methods will be short-term.
+Methods: Methods are the strategies, interventions and tasks that the client, family, peers, community support and/or staff will provide in order to reach the goal and objectives.
 The intensity, frequency and duration must be specified.
-Methods must be behaviorally measurable and use action verbs.
-Identifiable outcomes such as what, who, when, where and why must be stated.

 The treatment plan must reflect the member's diagnoses and the information gathered in the assessment.
-It must be evident that the member was included in the planning process and that the plan addressed their individual needs.
-OSUMH also requires providers to apply information gleaned from the OQ[®]/Y-OQ[®] in treatment planning.
+It must be evident that the client was included in the planning process that the plan addressed the client's individual needs.
+OSUMH also requires providers to apply information gleaned from the OQ®/Y-OQ® in treatment planning.
 A LMHT will be responsible for any clinical action and will sign off the treatment plan in the clinical record.
-A copy of the treatment plan will be made available to the member.
+A copy of the treatment plan will be made available to the client.